odinhaus/Suffuz/README.md

                             .Execute()
                             .ToArray();

-// in this case, because we're executing and aggregation for an unmapped request/response pair, the call will simply block for the
+// in this case, because we're executing an aggregation for an unmapped request/response pair,
-// timeout period, and return no results.
-Aggregations DO NOT through timeout exceptions in the absence of any responses, only scalar
+// the call will simply block for the timeout period, and return no results.
+// Aggregations DO NOT through timeout exceptions in the absence of any responses, only scalar
 // execution calls can produce timeout exceptions. var enResult3 = Get<TestResponse>.From(CHANNEL, new CommandRequest())
                                 .Aggregate(responses => responses)